bhauman/figwheel-main/docs/tutorial.md

 ```

 After that, on the REPL host page, you should see the helper app
-dissappear and be replaced by the words `Brilliantly Cruel`.
+disappear and be replaced by the words `Brilliantly Cruel`.

 Well that was just a brief tour of a REPL driven workflow.
 This was a
 simple example but it starts to demonstrate that you could possibly